This FAQ updated 11/2019.

 Students are welcome regardless of gender.
-The only time gender becomes an issue in our music is vocal range.
-Most of our charts will be too low for most women to sing the bass/baritone part, but you are encouraged to sing whatever the heck you want.
-We do have a cultural request that you do not sing anything up an octave when singing with us.
-You will be singing in your chest voice most of the week, so take it easy!
+One need only consider the vocal range.
+Many charts might be too low for some to sing the bass/baritone part; sing whichever part feels comfortable.
+We do have a cultural request that you do not sing anything up or down an octave.

 We like to sing 24/7

-Barbershoppers are very much like any music style… they have their own words and expressions that may seem odd at first!
+Barbershoppers are very much like any music style with their own words and expressions that may seem odd at first.
 Here are a few that you will encounter during your stay:

 Swipe: A glissando (slide) from one note to another